-Parents and carers often fail to notify schools about private fostering arrangements even though they are legally required to notify Children's Services.
+Parents and carers often fail to notify school and nurseries about private fostering arrangements even though they are legally required to notify Children's Services.
 Often this is because they are unaware of the requirements.
 They believe that this is a private family arrangement which does not concern anybody else.